gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 Leclerc would go on to maintain his lead on the hard tyre compound and win the Italian Grand Prix.
 The one-stop strategy at Monza was very risky, requiring surgical precision by the driver executing the stints, and the engineers properly tuning the car for the circuit.

-Taking a look at both Leclerc and Norris on lap 32 (just before Norris Pitted), we can see the result of Leclerc being able to maintain the life in his tyres, and Norris struggling to even push.
-In particular, Norris struggled more exiting the corners and Leclerc was able to maintain higher top end speeds while not degrading his tyres:
+Taking a look at both Leclerc and Norris on lap 32 (just before Norris Pitted), we can see the result of Leclerc being able to maintain the life in his tyres, and Norris struggling to push.
+In particular, Norris struggled exiting the corners and Leclerc was able to maintain higher top end speeds while not degrading his tyres:

 ![Leclerc vs Norris](images/LeclercNorris.png "Leclerc vs Norris Trace")

+NOTE: The drop off in Norris' telemetry at the end of the plot is due to him entering the pit lane.

 **4. Aerodynamic Package**
 Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begs the question: Why was his car able to minimize degredation so well compared to McLaren?
 On Norris' 17th lap of his first stint on the hard compound, he was suffering from so much understeer he couldn't make the turn at the second chicane.
 On the other hand Leclerc was at about the same tyre life into his stint and managed to consistently output lap times comparable to his fastest lap.